- Created on Tuesday, 11 November 2014 12:02

-We are happy to see Lars back at EMS for a second residency this year!
+We are happy to see Lars back at EMS!

 Lars Lundehave Hansen has been working in the fields of ambient/drones and noise for the past 16 years - as a soundartist, enthusiastic promotor of and dedicated performer in these fields.
 The usual works of Lars L. Hansen are often constructions, making a point of being constructions, that emit or react to sounds or noise.
 In an attempt to explore the relations between timbre / room and action / reaction the works often revolve around controlled randomness, manipulation, expectation, suspended animation as musical criteria and sound as a physical entity.